SPOClab-ca/talk2me_interface/README.md

 ```

 - Copy the contents of `settings.local.py` into `settings.py` and modify accordingly.
 Change the database name, username, and password so that it matches your local setup.
+- Copy the contents of `wsgi.local.py` into `wsgi.py` and modify accordingly.

 ## Installing dependencies
 - Create a virtual environment and install the dependencies.